Part 2 of 2. Click here for part 1.

 Impressions of Glacier National Park:

 Glacier National Park is a fun park to visit.
 It has stunning scenery and a great variety of mountains, lakes, waterfalls, streams, and yes, glaciers too.
 It has the famous Going to the Sun road, horseback riding, and boat tours.
 Glacier National Park offers something for everyone.
 It has so many things to do!
-The season is short (May – Sept) and the visitors numerous (over 3.3 million per year) so crowds may be an issue.
+The season is short (May – Sept) and the visitors numerous (3 million per year) so crowds may be an issue.
 The free park shuttle is a must during the peak season because parking is at a premium.
 This park is popular for many good reasons.
 (But glacier is not one of them!)

 Have you visited Glacier National Park?
 Leave a comment below on your experience.